ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

     }
 }
 ```
-Here, we use `sum` variable to hold the results of intermediate calculations in the query expression.
-Note that in this particular example, we could have done the calculations inline within the `where` clause too.
-But for the sake of demonstration of usage of `let` clause, a separate variable is used.
+Here, we use the `sum` variable to hold the results of intermediate calculations in the query expression.

+>**Note:** Even though this particular example uses a separate variable to demonstrate the usage of the `let` clause, you can do the calculations inline from within the `where` clause also.

-Now let's call this function in `main` function.
-The final version of `main` function looks like below.
+Now, let's call this function in the `main` function.
+The final version of the `main` function looks like below.

 ```ballerina
 public function main() {